 A train full of chemicals derailed in East Palestine on February 3, 2023.
 Three days later, a car full of vinyl chloride was intentionally spilled onto the ground and immediately ignited, releasing an impossibly black, viscous cloud of smoke into the air.

 The events of that otherwise cold, cold evening are still unraveling.
 Members of the East Palestine community have called Johnson and Johnson for their guidance.
 For this reason, Johnson and Johnson has partnered with law firms experienced in class action environmental law suits but also with extensive ties to the community.
-The resulting lawsuit was filed in the United States District Court for the Northern District on February 23, 2023 (Fisher v.
-Norfolk Southern Corp. | 4:23-cv-00350).
-There have been several others.
+This lawsuit is presently pending in the United States Court for the Northern District of Ohio before Judge Benita Pearson.
+Johnson & Johnson is participating in this suit as Community Liaison.

 Yes.
 If you are concerned for your health, you should consult your doctor.